Soul Edge: Plot and characters

 Soul Edge's events take place in the year 1583.
 The game tells the tale of warriors searching for the ultimate sword, "Soul Edge".
 It has been given many names throughout history, such as "The Sword of Salvation", "The Sword of Heroes", and "The Ultimate Sword", among others.
 Many strong warriors searched for years, but very few actually found it.
 The sword, currently in the form of a twin pair of long swords, appeared mysteriously in an auction.
 It was taken by the dreaded pirate Cervantes de Leon and nothing is known of his fate thereafter.
 Presently, nine warriors from around the world (Hwang, Li Long, Mitsurugi, Rock, Seong Mi-na, Siegfried, Sophitia, Taki, and Voldo) search for the sword for different reasons.
 Some desire its power, others want revenge.
 Some, believing that it is a benevolent sword, crave its support.
 Others, knowing of its evil nature, seek its destruction.
 Nothing is known for certain about the sword, except for one thing: it brings misfortune to those seeking it.
 What many do not know is that the sword's power is evil, feeding upon the souls of not only its victims but its wielder as well.

 Development and release

-Soul Edge was developed as an experiment by Namco to explore the possibilities of a weapon-based fighting game.
-It was the first motion capture based video game created by using passive optical system markers.
+Soul Edge was developed as an experiment by Namco to explore the possibilities of a weapon-based fighting game; Samurai Shodown was one of the first of this type, while Battle Arena Toshinden was the first in 3D.
+Soul Edge was the first motion capture based video game created by using passive optical system markers.

-Soul Edge was initially released in arcades in 1995.
+Soul Edge was initially released in arcades in 1996.
 A Gamest Mook series guide book (GMC-30) was published by Shinseisha on April 30, 1996.

 A couple of months later, Namco released a fixed version, labeled Soul Edge Ver.
 II.
 Hwang (initially a palette swap of Mitsurugi for the Korean version of the game) was introduced to Japanese players with a new move list, Cervantes became playable, Guard Impacts and Air Combos were implemented, all the characters received upgraded move lists, and new stages were added.
 The overseas PlayStation version was renamed Soul Blade to avoid potential complications due to EDGE Games' earlier "EDGE" trademark.